 Rabbi Leila Gal Berner, Ph.D., D.Min. h.c., serves as Dean of Students of the ALEPH Ordination Program and member of the AOP Academic VAAD.
 She was ordained at the Reconstructionist Rabbinical College and also received ordination from R’ Zalman Schachter-Shalomi z”l.
 She received her doctorate in medieval Jewish history from UCLA, she was a Fulbright scholar and she spent extensive time in Spain researching Jewish history during the Spanish Reconquista.
-She serves Kol Ami: The Northern Virginia Reconstructionist Community in Arlington, Virginia.
+She is rabbi emerita of Kol Ami: The Northern Virginia Reconstructionist Community in Arlington, Virginia.
 She was the Founding Director of the Center for Jewish Ethics at the Reconstructionist Rabbinical College.
-She taught at Reed College, Swarthmore College and Emory University.
-She is Ongoing Scholar-in-Residence in the Department of Philosophy and Religion at American University in Washington D.C.
+She taught at Reed College, Swarthmore College and Emory University, and was for a decade Scholar-in-Residence in the Department of Philosophy and Religion at American University in Washington D.C.
 She has published widely on the creation of new feminist rituals and is a pioneer in the unfolding field of contemplative Jewish engagement with the study of TaNaCH.
 She is currently working on a book on a contemplative approach to studying the Book of Genesis.
 Vaad Member

 Rabbi Elliot Ginsburg, Ph.D. is Department Chair of Hasidut and Jewish Mysticism for the ALEPH Ordination Program, Director of the AOP Beloved Land: Israel and Palestine Program, and member of the AOP Academic VAAD.
 Rabbi Ginsburg is Associate Professor of Jewish Thought in the Department of Near Eastern Studies at the University of Michigan in Ann Arbor.
 He received his doctorate of philosophy from the University of Pennsylvania.
 He is the author of The Sabbath in the Classical Kabbalah, a critical study of the mystical celebration of Sabbath in the classical period of Kabbalah, from the late twelfth to the early sixteenth centuries, and Sod HaShabbat a translation and critical commentary on The Mystical Sabbath, by the influential Spanish-Turkish Kabbalist, Rabbi Meir ibn Gabbai and a plethora of essays and articles.
 Vaad Member